 Compensation and Rewards

 Surveys show that about one-third of the employees feel undervalued at work and are likely to leave.
-Employees commit a lot of time and effort at workplaces, so it’s vital to recognize and appreciate their efforts.
+Employees commit a lot of time and effort at workplaces, so it’s vital to recognize and appreciate their efforts by offering benefits like employee retention credit.

 You must incorporate a consistent recognition and reward system within your work environment.
 Setting up formal reward systems, such as offering incentives or publicly rewarding employees, is a great way to build their morale, loyalty, and motivation to excel.
 Moreover, showing gratitude also shows that their efforts didn’t go unnoticed, thus encouraging them to be part of the company’s culture.